Application closed. Please check back in Fall 2023 for our next round of hiring.

 Comfortable giving and receiving feedback

 Able to frame, facilitate, and debrief course activities to promote reflection and self-discovery

 Have a deep understanding and personal commitment to equity and inclusion in the outdoors

-Experience working effectively with individuals from diverse backgrounds including age, racial, ethnic, socioeconomic class and members of the LGBTQ community while providing trauma informed care
+Lived experience or experience working effectively with individuals from diverse backgrounds including age, racial, ethnic, socioeconomic class and members of the LGBTQ+ community

 Experienced in Challenge Course Facilitation

 Have at least 50 days or 400 hours of facilitation on challenge course programs or equivalent *please see our ACCT Portfolio Template as a reference

 Experience managing a team of instructors and serving as single point of accountability